fallen-icarus/cardano-loans/README.md

 ### The Loan Lifecycle
-Cardano-loans is broken up into three distinct phases:
+Cardano-Loans is broken up into three distinct phases:

 #### 1. Ask Phase
 Prospective borrowers initiate the Ask Phase by minting an `Ask` Token and storing it inside their borrower address with the desired ask terms.